← Journeys

 The afflictions that bind and the qualities that liberate.
 Three texts, one diagnosis.

-By Shakti · 15 min · Deepening
+By Shakti · 15 min · Intermediate

 Why do we fail?